If you are arrested on a criminal charge in Southern California, you may have to pay a cash bond to be released – even if you are innocent.

 When determining a bail amount, a California judge will consider the particulars of the charge, the defendant’s criminal record, the safety of the public, and the chances that the defendant, if released, will fail to appear in court.

 If you are accused of committing a crime, you have the right to an attorney.
 Exercise your right, and do not try to be your own defense lawyer.
 Your future and even your freedom may be at stake.
+The laws in New Jersey are different, so you may need the help of a criminal defense attorney in Mercer County.

 HOW CAN A DEFENSE ATTORNEY HELP?